ewjay/fapiwiki/Editors-Draft-00.md

 * shall include `openid` in the `scope` value; and
 * shall include `nonce` parameter defined in Section 3.1.2.1 of [OIDC] in the authentication request.

-    NOTE: Adherance to [RFC7636] means that the token request includes `code_verifier` parameter in the request.
+    NOTE: Adherence to [RFC7636] means that the token request includes `code_verifier` parameter in the request.

 #### 5.2.3 Confidential Client